ssopp7/COMSW4181/README.md

 ---

-### **Module 5: Pixel Detective Game**
-Located in:

-`pixel-tracker-game/`

-This directory contains the standalone mini-game where users identify and block “tracking pixels” in a simulated environment.

----

 ### **Module 3: Pixel Tracking Simulation**
 This module uses **two separate deployed websites** to simulate real-world pixel tracking behavior.